mggg/gerrydb-meta/README.md

 2. In the root of this repository, launch a PostGIS server with `docker-compose up -d`.
 3. Connect to the PostGIS server with a Postgres client (port `54320`, username `postgres`, password `dev`).
 4. Initialize a PostGIS database by executing the SQL statement `CREATE DATABASE gerrydb`.
 Close the connection, make `gerrydb` the defualt database.
 Reopen the connection, and add geography database objects via `CREATE EXTENSION postgis`.
-5. Initialize the application schema by running `GERRYDB_DATABASE_URI=postgresql://postgres:dev@localhost:54320/gerrydb python init.py --reset --name <NAME> --email <email>`.
-Save the generated API key to your bash profile (for some Mac users, this might be acheived by `cat .gerryrc >> ~/.zprofile`).
-Also store the following code in the profile:
 ```
 export GERRYDB_DATABASE_URI="postgresql://postgres:dev@localhost:54320/gerrydb"
 export GERRYDB_TEST_DATABASE_URI="postgresql://postgres:test@localhost:54321"